openedx/docs.openedx.org/source/documentors/references/doc_checklist.rst

 RST Standards
 **************

 Ensure that the new documentation adheres to RST standards and Open edX best practices.
-You should use :ref:`Documentation Templates` as much as possible, and review :ref:`New Documentation Guidelines`.
+You should use :ref:`Documentation Templates` as much as possible, and review :ref:`Getting Started`.

 Images